-1031 EXCHANGE QOZ INVESTMENT May personal property (including securities) be sold and proceeds used for an exchange?
+1031 Exchange QOZ Investment May personal property (including securities) be sold and proceeds used for an exchange?
 No. Yes.
 May personal property be replacement property in an exchange?
 No. Yes, as long as the personal property is a business asset in a QOZ.
-Must replacement property be identified within 45 days?
+Must replacement property be identified within forty-five days?
 Yes.
-No. Will less taxable gain result from the first exchange?
-No, 1031 only provides deferral not reduction of tax.
-Yes, a taxpayer may step up tax basis in the original investment up to 15 percent.
-Will less tax result from the eventual sale of the replacement property?
-No, 1031 only provides deferral not reduction of tax.
-Yes, a taxpayer may step up 100 percent of the gain from the reinvested proceeds.
+No. Must the taxpayer close on replacement property within 180 days?
+Yes.
+Generally, yes.
+Will less taxable gain result from the first exchange?
+No, 1031 only provides deferral, not reduction, of tax. ides deferral, not tax basis in the original Will less tax result from the eventual sale of the replacement property?
+No, 1031 only provides deferral, not reduction, of tax.
+Yes, a taxpayer may step up 100% of the gain from the reinvested proceeds.